Earth Unaware: Plot

-El Cavador heads to Weigh Station Four to use their laserline transmitter.
+El Cavador heads to Weigh Station Four to use their laser line transmitter.
 As a backup, Victor volunteers to take a datacube with the evidence of the aliens' hostile intentions to Luna aboard the quickship.
 The journey is perilous, but their duty is clear.

 Meanwhile, the Juke ship makes its way to Weigh Station Four, only to come under attack from roughnecks who recognize the crew as despised corporates.
 Several of the attackers are killed by Chubs, a man seemingly junior to Lem Jukes, but revealed as having been assigned by Ukko Jukes to protect him.
 The corporates are still able to leave behind a hacker to strip El Cavadors files, but the scheme becomes moot when the Formic ship destroys the station.

 El Cavador sends a short-range, broad radio call and is able to contact the Juke ship and a Chinese mining vessel.
 El Cavador sends its women and children aboard the Chinese vessel, which is too small to help in the attack.
 The plan is to plant mining explosives along the hull of the alien ship.
 Unfortunately, one of them detonates early, drawing the attention of the Formics, who at first engage the humans wearing space suits, but subsequently attack without any protection.
 Seeing the battle go against them, Chubs withdraws Lem Jukes and his men and moves the corporate ship away, as the Formic ship destroys El Cavador.

 Victor arrives at Luna, only to be largely ignored and confined for his illegal arrival.
 Meanwhile, Wit O'Toole prepares his MOPs for any situation, including what he thinks is a hypothetical alien attack.
 Victor is eventually assigned a case worker who believes his story and helps him transmit the evidence onto the Nets.